The Tag class turned out to be something of a beast, partly because

 the markup:

-To further complicate matters, two of them, dir
+To further complicate matters, two of them, dir and id

 are also the names of built-in functions in Python.
 Setting the naming-conflict